mloetta/Komono/README.md

 # Komono
-Komono is your everyday companion, offering a wide variety of commands, from AI integration to web commands, and much more!
+Komono is your everyday companion, offering a wide variety of commands, from basic moderation to web commands, and much more!